Looking to get the best hand priming tool? This detailed buying guide will help.

 Other from the occasional primer going the wrong way, customers have not experienced any big problems with this priming unit.
 It is reliable, durable, and you can get work done fast.

 But all of these features come with a price.
 It is the most expensive model on this review, but it is worth every penny.
 You don’t have to squeeze the priming tool until it feels right thanks to the dial.
-And because of this, every single primer will be at the same depth in every case.
+And because of this, every single primer will be at the same depth in every case – one of the top common reloading mistakes.

 If you are looking for maximum sensitivity on your primer, this model has the potential for you.